Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Architectural Trends and System Level Energy Efficiency

 \subsection{Advent of non-von Neumann architectures}

 Traditional architectures have largely followed the von Neumann computing model.
-Of the major deviations from von Neumann architectures, hardware dataflow machines proposed a couple of decades ago \cite{culler1986dataflow}, \cite{veen1986dataflow} were designed to provide non-von Neumann architectural support to systems.
-However, they were severely limited by the availability of data movement infrastructures, effective software parallelism and functional units in hardware \cite{gurd1987performance}.
-However, the revival of dataflow or near-dataflow architectures is driven by both advances in process/memory technologies and the nature of neural workloads.
-Some recent chips have implemented non-von Neumann computing models like dataflow, neuromorphic and spiking neural networks.
+One of the major deviations from von Neumann architectures, \textit{dataflow machines} were proposed a couple of decades ago (Culler \cite{culler1986dataflow}) and Veen \cite{veen1986dataflow}.
+However, they were severely limited by the availability of data movement infrastructures, effective software parallelism and functional units in hardware (Gurd et al. \cite{gurd1987performance}).
+Thus, dataflow machines did not see commercial deployment for general purpose computing.
+However, dataflow architectures have been used significantly in implementing specialized hardware for digital signal processing (DSP), graphics processing, imaging/video engines, etc.

+More recently, dataflow or near-dataflow architectures have been applied to AI/ML workloads.
 Deep learning workloads are largely free of control flow and are instead steered by availability of data for executing a predetermined set of operations.
 Embodying this algorithmic characteristic, dataflow based systems are being developed which are completely controlled by data flow and not by control.
 The algorithmic parallelism that such workloads exhibit makes them perfect candidates for dataflow modeling which has the potential of reducing energy consumption by orders of magnitude as compared to their execution on control flow based systems.
 Most architectures for deep learning acceleration work towards optimizing the data size or the number of operations to be performed which may hold relevance for better performance but do not necessarily translate into energy efficiency.
-As discussed in \cite{bg6}, there are two reasons to this, data movement and not the computation requires more energy and that the flow of data along with the levels in memory hierarchy have a major impact on energy efficiency.
-The authors in \cite{Ganguly2019TowardsEE} discuss non-von Neumann architectures in more detail.
+As discussed in Yang et al. \cite{bg6}, there are two reasons to this, data movement and not the computation requires more energy and that the flow of data along with the levels in memory hierarchy have a major impact on energy efficiency.